Stormtrooper (Star Wars): 501st Legion

 The 501st Legion Elite Stormtrooper Unit, or "Vader's Fist", is a stormtrooper unit from the Star Wars movies and Star Wars Legends continuity.
 Commanded by the ruthlessly cunning General Maximilian Veers and composed of the best trained soldiers in the Star Wars galaxy, the legion earned a fierce reputation for completing missions considered unwinnable or suicidal.
 The 501st serves as Darth Vader's personal death squadron, whom he notably leads in the Jedi extermination.
 The 501st spearhead the assault upon the Tantive IV consular ship, and capture Princess Leia.
 During the Battle of Hoth, the 501st is instrumental in the destruction of the Rebel Alliance base, and nearly succeeds in capturing the Millennium Falcon.
+The 501st participated in the Battle of Endor, though they would meet their demise alongside Darths Sidious and Vader as well as the second Death Star.
 Most of the background story linked to the 501st comes from Star Wars novels, the games Star Wars: Battlefront II and Star Wars: The Force Unleashed, and the TV show Star Wars: The Clone Wars.

 The elite 501st designation is resurrected by Grand Admiral Thrawn, who in the Thrawn trilogy is charged with the defense of the "Empire of the Hand" Imperial Remnant forces.
 Thrawn's 501st is composed of aliens and humans.

 The Legion's name is based on a fan organization of the same name; their inclusion in the official continuity was based on the worldwide organization's dedication to Star Wars fandom.